 What patients say

-Toby quickly explained what the issue was and then provided a treatment course, with homework exercises that reduced the immediate pain but also put me on the road to recovery.
+Explained what the issue was and then provided a treatment course, with homework exercises that reduced the immediate pain but also put me on the road to recovery.
 All done in a professional and friendly manner.
 Will be back for my next injury.
-Its a shame he is a Chelsea fan however!!
 Thanks!
 Robert M